In 2009 the All You Can Jet deal came out from Jet Blue.

 Even more surprising was when one of the bartenders told us “yeah we haven’t seen anyone from the Burritt Room in months, I thought they ended the promotion.”

-Apparently someone was looking out for us.
+Apparently, someone was looking out for us.

 So that’s the story about how in one day we drove a convertible down highway 1, played Pebble Beach, met an NBA All Star, and got into a private San Francisco social club by ordering a secret drink at a restaurant.

-Over the last 5 years I’ve had a lot of pretty good days, but this one, is definitely up there with the best.
+Since quitting my job, I’ve had a lot of pretty good days, but this one, is definitely up there with the best.

 Life doesn’t suck – and if I was still in my day job?
 Just as was the case with Jet Blue deal, none of this would have ever happened.